abbieneininger/sarcApp/README.md

 ### installation:

-If you choose to use sarcApp as a GUI, it is recommended to use Visual Studio Code.
+sarcApp and yoU-Net are python-based apps.
+It is recommended to use Visual Studio Code, especially for beginners.
 The GUI handler (PySimpleGUI) works in both VS Code and PyCharm.
-It is also recomended to use Anaconda to create a virtual environment for the required sarcApp packages.
+It is also recomended to use Anaconda to create a virtual environment for the required sarcApp packages (below).
 An advanced programmer can use sarcApp however they'd like.
-For beginners, a detailed protocol with screenshots is included in the supplement.

 ### The requirements for sarcApp and yoU-Net are different.
 Included below are three requirements lists: one for sarcApp, one for yoU-Net, and one list for both.